unyt-org/uix/docs/manual/6 States.md

 ## Component states

-The `options` and the `constraints` property are part of the component state by default and are exposed to DATEX.
+All HTML attributes, children, and the `options` property are DATEX compatible and part of the component state by default.

-Every change to the `options` or `constraints`, or any of their child properties is synced over DATEX and can be restored.
+Every change to those values or can be synced over DATEX.
+The saved component state can also be stored (e.g. in the DATEX Pointer storage) and restored completely at any time (e.g. after a page reload).

 Since UIX components are normal DATEX JS template classes, additional DATEX-exposed properties can be declared using the `@property` decorator: